 University visits must follow all Gardens group visit policies.
 These include staying on paths, not picking any parts of plants, bringing out what you bring in (including trash), and not bringing in any equipment (including tables/chairs, mics/speakers, and games/sports equipment).
 Exceptions may be possible with a close partnership and training by Gardens staff; please inquire about your particular interests in your request.

-Once a semester (for classes) or once a year (for other groups/projects) you must fill out this form to request approval to hold your program in Duke Gardens.
 We ask that you submit the form at least two weeks in advance.
 We will try our best to accommodate requests with less notice, but it’s not always possible.
 We accept requests up to one year in advance.

 Please note that the garden is always open to the public and spaces can’t be reserved to the exclusion of other visitors.